 Refinancing at the right time, like when interest rates drop lower than your current mortgage interest rate, can put you in the position to benefit from a mortgage refinance with lower monthly and annual payment options.
 Even if interest rates haven't fallen since you took out your mortgage, you may still be able to get a lower monthly payment by refinancing into a loan with a different payment schedule.

 If your home value has increased enough since you took out your mortgage, you may be able to refinance into a new loan with a lower loan-to-value ratio (LTV).
 This means that your new mortgage balance will be less than 80% of your home's value, which will allow you to cancel PMI.

 To qualify for a refinance to remove PMI, you will need to have at least 20% equity in your home.
 You will also need to have a good credit score and be able to afford the higher monthly payments that may come with a new loan.

 Current market conditions are a primary factor, but there are other influences that determine what rate you may qualify for, such as credit score, late payments, the length of your credit history/inquiries and your new mortgage type.

-Know what you owe:Determine the payoff amount on your existing mortgage to know how much you will need to borrow from a new loan.
-Also, find out if your current lender charges any fees or penalties for paying your entire mortgage before it’s due (called prepayment).
+Before refinancing, you’ll need to reach out to your lender to find out the payoff amount on your existing mortgage to determine how much you will need to borrow for your new loan.
+You can also ask whether your current lender charges any prepayment fees or penalties for paying off your current mortgage early.